-If your application does not use TableAdapters, call the ExecuteScalar method on a command object, setting its CommandType property to .NET Framework Data Provider your application is using.
-For example, if your application is using the .NET Framework Data Provider for SQL Server, the command object would be .). ("Command object" refers to the specific command for the
+If your application does not use TableAdapters, call the ExecuteScalar method on a command object, setting its CommandType property to StoredProcedure. ("Command object" refers to the specific command for the .NET Framework Data Provider your application is using.
+For example, if your application is using the .NET Framework Data Provider for SQL Server, the command object would be SqlCommand.)

 The following examples show how to execute stored procedures that return single values from a database using either TableAdapters or command objects.
 For more information on querying with TableAdapters and commands, see Filling datasets by using TableAdapters.

 To execute a stored procedure that returns a single value using a TableAdapter